 "Oh, this is depressing, really!"
 I exclaimed in frustration, so loud that even a few of the nearer serfs looked up from their work and glared at me in disapproval.

 I grinned as an idea hit me.

 "Hey everybody!
 You know who is a damnable frig wipe!"
-I yelled even louder and was met with even more looks of anger.
+I yelled even louder and with even more looks of anger.
 "Oh come on!
 Can nobody can guess!"